KaleChip24/it-happened/README.md

 #### PostMVP

-- Change curse to cat paw.
+- Change curser to cat paw.
-- Change rating stars to mice.
+- Change rating stars to mice or furrballs?
 - Comments page that allows for comments on current movies.
 - Add a second table with cat related book reviews.
-- Add a "Featured" link for best feline actor
+- Add a "Featured" link for best feline character.

 ## Project Schedule